smridge/swagcov/README.md

 bundle exec rake swagcov
 ```

+## Examples
-### Example configurations and output from running `bundle exec rake swagcov` from the root of your Rails Application:
+Configurations and output from running `bundle exec rake swagcov` from the root of your Rails Application
 - All Routes (minimal configuration):
   ```yml
   docs: